Best Day Trip from Cartagena: Palenque de San Basilio

 - Colombia Travel Tips—25 Things to Know Before You Go

-- Best 11 Things to do in Medelliín
+- Best 11 Things to Do in Medelliín

 - The Most Colorful City in Colombia—Guatapé